 Although most actions taken by our Board require approval by a majority of the directors present at a meeting at which a quorum is present, our bylaws provide that certain actions taken by us must be approved by a unanimous vote of all of the non-employee directors, unless such actions have otherwise been approved by the holders of a majority of the outstanding shares of our common stock.
 These actions include (i) incurrence by us of liabilities in a single transaction or series of transactions in excess of \$10 million (other than the writing of mortgage insurance policies in the ordinary course of business); (ii) entry by us into an employment agreement with any individual (other than Messrs.
-Shuster, Sherwood and McCourt) that provide for compensation, taken in the aggregate, in excess of the compensation provided for in the employment agreement of Mr. Sherwood as described in "Compensation - Employment Agreements and Letter Agreements - Employment Agreement with John (Jay) M. Sherwood, Jr." excluding for these purposes the bonuses Mr. Sherwood received on achievement of GSE Approval and filing of the Shelf Registration Statement and will receive upon effectiveness of the Shelf Registration Statement (see "Certain Relationships and Related Party Transactions-Registration Rights Agreements); and (iii) issuances of equity to our employees, directors or consultants other than issuances pursuant to the 2012 Stock Incentive Plan.
+Shuster, Sherwood and McCourt) that provide for compensation, taken in the aggregate, in excess of the compensation provided for in the employment agreement of Mr. Sherwood as described in "Compensation - Employment Agreements and Letter Agreements - Employment Agreement with John (Jay) M. Sherwood, Jr.," excluding for these purposes the bonuses Mr. Sherwood received on achievement of GSE Approval, and will receive upon filing and effectiveness of the registration statement of which this prospectus forms a part; and (iii) issuances of equity to our employees, directors or consultants other than issuances pursuant to the 2012 Stock Incentive Plan.
 This provision will terminate at such time as our common stock begins trading on a national securities exchange.